Pacatro/Lse2Text/README.md

-# LSE to Text
+# LSE to Text API

-LSE to Text is a tool for translating [Spanish Sign Language (`LSE`)](https://en.wikipedia.org/wiki/Spanish_Sign_Language) images to text using deep learning.
-It provides a simple command line interface (`CLI`) for training and evaluating models.
+LSE to Text is a REST API for translating [Spanish Sign Language (`LSE`)](https://en.wikipedia.org/wiki/Spanish_Sign_Language) images to text using deep learning.
+It provides endpoints for training, prediction, and model evaluation, along with a simple web interface for real-time inference.

 ---

 ## Features

+- **RESTful API**: A robust API built with FastAPI for LSE translation tasks.
-- Train a custom model on Spanish Sign Language alphabet images
+- **Train**: Train a custom model on the Spanish Sign Language alphabet dataset via the `/train` endpoint.
-- Predict text from sign language images using a trained model
+- **Predict**: Predict text from sign language images using a trained model via the `/predict` endpoint.
-- Evaluate model performance using K-Fold Cross Validation
+- **Evaluate**: Evaluate model performance using K-Fold Cross-Validation via the `/eval` endpoint.
-- Easy CLI for training and inference
+- **Web Interface**: A simple frontend to interact with the API, capture images from a webcam, and get real-time predictions.
-- Configurable training parameters
+- **Configurable**: Easily configure model and training parameters.

 ---